KoichiSugi/demo-react-spring-boot-frontend/README.md

-## The frontend part of this project can be found in this link:
+## The backend part of this project can be found in this link:
 https://github.com/KoichiSugi/demo-react-spring-boot-backend.git

 ## The following tools and technologies are used: